TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ~~~

-Great, now let's add the changes to staging
+Great!
+Now, let's add the changes to staging:

 ~~~bash
 git add .
 ~~~

-then commit the files in staging:
+Then, commit the files in staging:

 ~~~bash
 git commit -m 'updates for heroku deployment'
 ~~~

-While we are here, we might as well push our changes to GitHub too:
+While we're here, we might as well push our changes to GitHub too:

 ~~~bash
 git push origin master
 ~~~

-#### Step 4.7: Pushing to Heroku
+#### Step 4.7: Push to Heroku

-Now that we've commited the files we can push to Heroku:
+Now that we've commited the files, we can push to Heroku:

 ~~~bash
 git push heroku master
 ~~~

-**UPDATE 2019-01-04** If you run into an error on the next command stating that you need to use Bundler 2 or greater with this lockfile, you'll need to run:
+  **UPDATE 2019-01-04:** If you run into an error on the next command stating that you need to use Bundler 2 or greater with this lockfile, you'll need to run:

 ```
 heroku buildpacks:set https://github.com/bundler/heroku-buildpack-bundler2
 ```

-and then run the previous `git push heroku master` command again.
+  and then run the `git push heroku master` command again.

 This will send the app you created to Heroku.
 There will be a lot of output in your console.
-Wait for this to finish.
+Wait for it to finish.

-Most of this input you can ignore for now, but take note of the line a couple lines above your command prompt that will look something like this:
+You can ignore most of this output for now, but take note of the line a couple lines above your command prompt that will look something like this:

 ~~~bash
 remote:        https://random-words-73975.herokuapp.com/ deployed to Heroku